Time for a reset after union's bank closure media release sparks chaos

 Residents were very confused and I’m not sure they are any clearer on what is happening now.

-The “Authorised Deposit-taking Institutions Points of Presence”(ADIPOP) database journalists are routinely pointed to when they ask banks about their branch footprints is managed on your behalf by the banking regulator, the Australian Prudential and Regulatory Authority (APRA).
+The “Authorised Deposit-taking Institutions Points of Presence”(ADIPOP) database journalists are routinely pointed to when they ask banks about their branch footprints is managed on your behalf by the banking regulator, the Australian Prudential Regulation Authority (APRA).